danielgora/openairinterface5g/doc/BASIC_SIM_NOS1.md

 are present in the `cmake_targets/ran_build/build` folder.

 More details are available on the [build page](BUILD.md).

+When using the virtual machines specified in the Vagrantfile, this step is not necessary as Vagrant will automatically download and compile the source code when creating the virtual machine.

 # Testing the simulators in noS1 mode.